sourcegraph/handbook/content/talent/types_of_interviews.md

   - You are not prohibited from using open-source libraries.
   - If we decide to move forward, we will schedule interviews with team members.

+- Core APP team coding exercise

+  - Duration: 1 hour
+  - Details: We designed [this synchronous exercise](https://github.com/sourcegraph/interviews/blob/master/engineering/coding/api-client/README.md) to measure your approach to coding a small API client in a paired setting.
+  - We will schedule a 60-minute timeframe to work with a Sourcegraph engineer.
+  - In this exercise you write an API client that processes data from a public, non-authenticated REST API with 1 route.
+  - The details of the assignment will be sent to you 2 hours before the interview.
+  - You may use the language of your choice.
+  - You can use your own development environment, and look up documentation on the internet.
+  - You can use any open-source libraries.
+  - We will be working in a paried setting, as if you would work in pair with a fellow engineer.
+We do not expect you to single handedly do all the work.

+If we decide to move forward, we will schedule interviews with team members.

 - Distribution exercise

   - Duration: 3 hours.